NickyMeuleman/nicky-blog/src/pages/automagically-lint/index.md

 Gatsby also supports the use of `graphql` while it's undefined.
 ESLint doesn't like that (more specifically the no-undef rule).
 More info available [here](https://www.gatsbyjs.org/tutorial/part-four/#wait--where-did-the-graphql-tag-come-from).
-In Gatsby v2 this won't be an issue anymore thanks to their own [ESLint webpack loader](https://github.com/gatsbyjs/gatsby/pull/4893).
+In Gatsby v2 this won't be an issue anymore.
 For now, I just disable the no-undef rule for one line.

 In the `layouts/index.js` file